neolit123/go-dualsense-battery/README.md

 from the [Releases](https://github.com/neolit123/go-dualsense-battery/releases) page.
 - Press `Win+R` and type `shell:startup`.
 This will open the `Startup` folder in Explorer.
 - Create a shortcut of the executable in this folder to start it with Windows.

+You can also make the icon always visible by:
+- Right click the Taskbar.
+- Select "Taskbar settings".
+- Expand "Other system tray icons".
+- Select "On" for "go-dualsense-battery".

 ## Known issues